Step 5. Configure Restore Settings

 At the EFS Configuration step of the wizard, you can change the configuration and encryption settings for the restored file system.
 To do that, select the file system and do the following:

 - Click Redundancy.
 Then, in the Redundancy Settings window:

 - Choose whether you want to redundantly store data of the restored file system across all Availability Zones within the selected AWS Region (Regional), or within a single Availability Zone (One Zone).

-For more information on storage classes, see the Storage classes and lifecycle management section in AWS documentation.
+For more information on storage options, see AWS Documentation

-For more information on performance modes, see the Performance modes section in AWS documentation.
+For more information on performance modes, see AWS Documentation.

-- [For One Zone storage class] From the Availability zone drop-down list, select an availability zone where the file system will be stored.
+- [This step applies only if you have selected the One Zone option] From the Availability zone drop-down list, select an Availability Zone where the restored file system will be located.

-- If you do not want to encrypt the file system instance or want to apply the existing encryption scheme, select the Preserve the original encryption settings option.
-Then click OK.
+- Select the Preserve the original encryption settings option if you do not want to encrypt the file system or want to apply the existing encryption scheme.

 - Select the Use the following encryption password option if you want to encrypt the file system with an AWS KMS key.
 Then, choose the necessary KMS key from the list.

 For a KMS key to be displayed in the list of available encryption keys, it must be stored in the AWS Region selected at step 4 of the wizard, and the IAM role specified for the restore operation must have permissions to access the key.
 For more information on KMS keys, see AWS Documentation.